 The goal of Park Quest is to engage families in outdoor activities throughout the summer, and allow them to experience state parks throughout Maryland.
 Park Quest allows families to relax, unplug from today’s various methods of technology, and experience the beautiful natural and cultural resources that our public lands offer.

-Families who register, but are not selected, may still participate in Park Quest.
+Families who miss the registration process may still participate in Park Quest.
 However, without the Park Quest Passport teams will need to pay the appropriate day-use service charges at some of the participating State Parks.
-These families may want to consider purchasing the Maryland Park Service Annual Passport, which provides unlimited day-use access to all State Parks through December 31, 2015.
+These families may want to consider purchasing the Maryland Park Service Annual Passport, which provides unlimited day-use access to all State Parks through December 31, 2017.

 Each park name links to a detailed description of the Park Quest at that site.